OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: State of the Art

 Formulations for the optimal PSR problem have been widely reported in the literature, with each work including a different range of phenomena in its objectives and constraints.
 Various formulations have been proposed which consider only static power flow constraints, such as in~\cite{Patsakis2018}, which uses active and reactive power balances.
 Formulations of the power flow constraints using Second Order Cone Programming (SOCP)~\cite{ZhaoShen2021} and linearized AC power flow~\cite{Liu2020} have also been proposed.
 In~\cite{Viana2013}, the formulation which computes the maximum load which can be picked up, considering the instant directly after energization and the steady-state system characteristics; however, frequency dynamics are not considered.

 Some recent works have considered the impact of system dynamics in the optimal PSR problem, which are outlined as follows.
 Multiple works have proposed the use of offline frequency dynamics models to compute the maximum load that can be picked up, followed by a static optimal PSR formulation~\cite{Gholami2017, Golshani2019, Sun2022}.
 In~\cite{LIAO2019265}, a two-stage iterative optimization problem formulation is presented, where the first stage optimizes the switching sequence and the second computes system dynamics.
 In~\cite{Zhao2021}, the optimal restoration path is computed considering TSO-DSO coordination, using a simplified model for frequency dynamics which considers the frequency as directly proportional to the power imbalance.
 In~\cite{Jiang2023}, the start-up sequence of generators is studied considering the penetration of RES, which incorporates frequency dynamics using a linearized form of the swing equation.
-Finally, the same method of considering frequency dynamics is used in~\cite{Qin2025}, where a bilevel formulation is proposed which optimizes the restoration path in the presence of stochastic RES.
+However, to enable analytical computation of the frequency nadir, generators' production in response to a load step is simplified and modelled as a piecewise linear ramp.
+Finally, a similar method of considering frequency dynamics is used in~\cite{Qin2025}, where a bilevel formulation is proposed which optimizes the restoration path in the presence of stochastic RES.
 In~\cite{Hijazi2015}, a detailed frequency model based on numerical integration is considered, but it is used as a dynamic stability check rather than integrated in the main optimization problem.

 Solution approaches for presented formulations can generally be divided into two categories: heuristic methods and MIP, where the latter is usually solved using commercially available tools with branch-and-bound algorithms.